 "People of the same trade seldom meet together, even for merriment and diversion, but the conversation ends in a conspiracy against the public, or in some contrivance to raise prices."
 Adam Smith

 The idea that cartels operate to the detriment of consumers dates back to Adam Smith, who described them as conspiratorial combines that have “an interest to deceive and even to oppress the public.”
-And even defenders of cartels have little good to say about the kind of geopolitical jousting that landed that potash CEO in jail.
+And even defenders of cartels have little good to say about the kind of geopolitical jousting that landed one Russian potash CEO in jail in Belarus.
 But for much of the modern history of business, this has been a minority point of view.
 While cartels face more legal hurdles today, their ubiquity throughout the history of capitalism suggests that attempts to eradicate them entirely will fail.
 Still, there’s a threat to them that will never go away — cheating on the cartel’s rules by members who can’t entirely suppress their competitive side.
 EU officials have found that every-man-for-himself spirit useful: UBS and Barclay’s avoided $4.3 billion in fines by being the first to come clean about interest-rate manipulation.

 The Reference Shelf

 - Business historian Jeffrey Fear provides an overview of cartels over the past century and a half.

 - Luis Cabral of NYU’s Stern School describes the history of the De Beers diamond cartel.

 - Mark LeClair’s historical study of cartels and antitrust laws in the U.S. and Europe.

 - A volume of essays edited by economist Peter Grossman covers cartels past and present.